aspose-3d/Aspose.3D-Doc-md/english/java/release-notes/release-notes-2022/aspose-3d-for-java-22-4-release-notes/_index.md

 ## API changes ##

-All API changes in this version are needed to export user data in glTF through TriMesh, the user data in Mesh and VertexElementUserData will be supported in the next version.
+All API changes in this version are needed to export user data in glTF through `TriMesh`, the user data in `Mesh` and `VertexElementUserData` will be supported in the next version.

-### Added method AddField in class com.aspose.threed.VertexDeclaration:
+### Added method AddField in class `com.aspose.threed.VertexDeclaration`:

 {{< highlight java >}}
     /**